ollipal/my-monitor/README.md

 ## starting the application

-After the database has been configured, you can run
+After the database has been configured with the proper tables, you can run:

 - app with: `./app.sh run`
 - tests with: `./app.sh test`
 - formatter with: `./app.sh format`
 - linter with: `./app.sh lint`
 - test+formatter+linter with: `./app.sh pre-commit`
-- requirements ratio met/all: `./app.sh requirements`
+- requirements ratio (met/all): `./app.sh requirements`

 (if the bash script is not working on your platform, you can use `deno run --allow-read --allow-net --unstable --allow-env app.js` to run the application, and